Bradford-Miller/s79-simulator/README.md

 left off due to a constraint on bonded pads or packaging.

-### Test Sets:
+## Test Sets:

+Note that normally on completion the machine would loop on location "done" (and the microcode is set up to do this!), however the TEST mode overrides this and halts the machine to examine memory and registers and test that they are correct. (under the tests directory test-<n>.mcr contains the test's associated microcode, and test-<n>.lisp contains code to set up the memory on RESET and to check the results when the test in completed.
+In some cases, breakpoints may be extablished as well, though typically I would expect this only for tests that have not yet passed.

 Some documentation:

 Filename | Description
 -------- | -----------
 test-0 | boot function replicates the initial boot in terms of setting *memtop* from the initial memory and then gets a stack pointer from a simulated interrupt.
 Then it does a push and pop to reverse two items that were in our initial stack (directly placed into memory).
-This tests register assignment, fetching car and cdr of a location from memory, incrementing registers, getting a pointer from an interrupt, and doing basic stack operations.
-On completion the machine loops on location "done". test-1 | boot function extended to do the initial GC which should consolodate free space and set up the register pointers correctly to allow CONSing.
+This tests register assignment, fetching car and cdr of a location from memory, incrementing registers, getting a pointer from an interrupt, and doing basic stack operations. test-1 | boot function extended to do the initial GC which should consolodate free space and set up the register pointers correctly to allow CONSing.
 (Note CONS was tested in test-0).
-Some initial garbage is put into memory to make sure it is ignored by the mark/sweep algorithm. test-2 | hand-compiled APPEND function run on a couple list structures (from the AIM's description of APPEND's S-Code)
+Some initial garbage is put into memory to make sure it is ignored by the mark/sweep algorithm. test-2 | hand-compiled APPEND function run on a couple list structures (from the AIM's description of APPEND's S-Code).
+This is the first test of the chip's ability to actually interpret Scheme S-Code rather than just the internal microcode, and I expect future tests to be more elaborated to exercise all of the various microcoded functions.
+Note that at the time this test was written we do not yet have an S-Code compiler, so a future test may check an APPEND function output by that (future) compiler!

+## Status:

+Note the TODO.txt file documents specific tasks that are planned (in some sense ;-) or previous TODO items that have been completed.

 #### 1-11-22 BWM
 test-1 works and have repatriated more code into